-After you have looked up an item with the Find Waypoint command, use $\leftarrow$ or $\rightarrow$ to make sure the Go To command is highlighted at the bottom of the screen, then press ENT.
+After you have looked up an item with the Find Waypoint command, use $\uparrow$ or $\downarrow$ to make sure the Go To Waypoint command is highlighted at the top of the screen, then press ENT.
 The unit begins showing navigation information to the item.